Need Cricut Design Space help?? In this 5th video of the Cricut Design Space 101 series, you will learn how to use the

 When you click Make It, and set your material, the Cricut will prompt you to insert a pen with the Cricut pen colors you selected.
-Simply open the clasp, insert the pen until you hear it click and close the clamp.
+Simply open the clasp of clamp A, insert the pen until you hear it click, and close the clamp.

 You also do not have to only use the Cricut pens.
 There are a ton of other pens that work with the Cricut.
 Check out Fields of Heather post on alternative markers for Cricut.

 Write and Cut Cricut Video Tutorial

-Please let me know if you have any questions after you watch the video at the top or side of the post (it moves around!).
+Please let me know if you have any questions after you watch the video at the top or side of the post about the writing feature (it moves around!).
 Make sure to turn on your volume to listen to the explanations.